 I will also explain the difference between theoretical and practical values of the voltage and current distribution, and also the total useful watts of the Zener didoes.

-We can connect the Zener diodes in series and parallel, to get more voltage and watts in series, and better reliability in parallel.
+We can connect the Zener diodes in series and parallel to get more voltage and watts in series, and better reliability in parallel.
 But the total useful watt will be less than the calculated value.

 Zener diodes connection in series

-Zener diodes of different voltage in series
+Zener diodes of different voltages in series

-Refer to figure 3.
+Refer to Figure 3.
 The current rating Z1 will be 0.1 amp same as above.

 The current rating of Zener diode Z2 will be 1W/5V = 0.2 amperes.